‘The Young And The Restless’ Recap: Theo Meets His Grandma

 The Young and the Restless recap for Monday, November 4 brings a meeting between Dina and Theo while Kyle and Lola argue about his new cousin.
 Plus, Rey gets shady news about Adrian, and Simon gives Chelsea a firm deadline.

-At The Grand Phoenix, Chelsea (Melissa Claire Egan) left Nick (Joshua Morrow) a voicemail apologizing for missing his press conference.
+At the Grand Phoenix, Chelsea (Melissa Claire Egan) left Nick (Joshua Morrow) a voicemail apologizing for missing his press conference.
 Then, Abby (Melissa Ordway) walked over and told Chelsea that a handsome stranger was looking for her.
 It turned out to be Simon (Jeffrey Vincent Parise).
-In response, Chelsea stunned Abby by offering to sell Abby back half of the hotel.
+In response, Chelsea stunned Abby by offering to sell Abby half of the hotel.
 Then Nick showed up, and Abby assumed Chelsea was joking with the offer.
 Nick commented about how much Chelsea loves the hotel.

 Once they were alone, Nick asked Chelsea why she missed his press conference, and she told him something vague about putting out fires at work.
 Nick reiterated that he cannot run his campaign for city council without her.
 Later a reporter interviewed Nick and Chelsea, and she zoned out.
 After Nick left, Simon gave Chelsea just 24 hours to come up with his money, but she negotiated for 48 hours.
 Then, Chelsea called Kevin (Greg Rikarrt) and asked for his help.